MRN-Code/beautifulcodeClient/README.md

 Installation:
 ```
+cd /tmp
+git clone <url to this repo>
+cd beautifulcodeClient
 sudo make install
 ```

 Updating:
-clone new copy of this repo/gist, or update an existing one
+clone new copy of this repo/gist, or update an existing one and run the following command from inside the beautifulcodeClient dir.
+This will replace the existing php and shell scripts with the latest versions (any changes you have made locally will be overwritten!)
 ```
 sudo make install
 ```